microsoft/vscode-docs/docs/languages/javascript.md

 ### Fixing NPM not installed warning for automatic typings acquisition

 Automatic typings acquisition uses [npm](https://www.npmjs.com) to install and manage typings files.
-To ensure that automatic typings acquisition works properly, please ensure that you have npm installed on your machine.
+To ensure that automatic typings acquisition works properly, first ensure that you have npm installed on your machine.

 If you have npm installed but still see a warning message, you can explicitly tell VS Code where npm is installed with the `"typescript.npm"` setting.
-This should be set to the full path of the npm exectuable on your machine, and this does not have to match the version of npm you are using to manage packages in your workspace. `typescript.npm` requires TypeScript 2.3.4+.
+This should be set to the full path of the npm executable on your machine, and this does not have to match the version of npm you are using to manage packages in your workspace. `typescript.npm` requires TypeScript 2.3.4+.

 ## JavaScript Project (jsconfig.json)